lfernando2091/nx-pdf-template-editor-ui/README.md

 ### NX PDF JSON Templates (UI Editor)

-This is the UI Editor for editing your JSON Templates
+This is the UI Editor for editing your JSON Templates.

 ## What's this?

-This a concept project for dynamic PDF generation using JSON templates.
+This is a concept project for dynamic PDF generation using JSON templates.

 ## How it works?

-It works with JSON Templates, you define your PDF content using json strcuture and then render the content with the Kotlin/ Java module.
+It works with JSON Templates; you define your PDF content using JSON structure and then render the content with the Kotlin/Java module.

 ## What's dynamic content generation?

-On Kotlin/ Java module with your template you can pass variables or external JSON data source for rendering your PDF.
+In the Kotlin/Java module with your template, you can pass variables or an external JSON data source for rendering your PDF.

 For instance:

 Variable:
 - `var1 = Hello world`